Kun4lpal/2DgraphVisual/README.md

-# 2DgraphVisual
-demo

-# demo application for 2d graph visualization
+# Demo application for 2d graph visualization

-built using WPF
+1) Based on WPF
-Build on visual studio 2017
+2) Build on visual studio 2017
-Set visualization as the starting project
+3) Set visualization as the starting project
-Run
+4) Run